wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 The response includes a status code and a response body.

 **Response body**
-A collection of zero or more SdsTypes
+A collection of zero or more SdsTypes.

 Example response body: